Andy Ibáñez Preview, Player Props: Tigers vs. Cubs

 - The 8.4 strikeouts per nine innings compiled by the Cubs pitching staff ranks 21st in the league.

-- The Cubs have a 4.24 team ERA that ranks 16th among all MLB pitching staffs.
+- The Cubs have the 17th-ranked team ERA among all league pitching staffs (4.27).

-- Cubs pitchers combine to give up 138 home runs (1.1 per game), the seventh-fewest in the league.
+- The Cubs give up the eighth-fewest home runs in baseball (140 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.